lasdf1234/en/mktcontent/产品/product/fundesc/Product_Fundesc_85.md

 			{
 				"funcName":"",
 				"funcTitle":"Sequential message",
-				"funcP":"Sequential consumption (FIFO) shall be performed in the order of messages' release."
+				"funcP":"Sequential consumption (FIFO) shall be performed in the order of messages’ release."
 			},
 			{
 				"funcName":"",